MustaverseDigital/ETHGlobal2025Hackthon-Aura/README.md

 5. **Regulatory Compliance:**
    Self Protocol is used to verify borrower nationality, ensuring the platform complies with RWA legal and regulatory standards.

+6. **AI Agent Valuation:**
+   An AI Agent provides real-time valuation of diamond assets, enhancing transparency and enabling more informed lending and investment decisions.

 ## Deployment